d4hines/marigold-tezos/docs/alpha/michelson.rst

 until it is actually originated.

 -  ``ALLOW_DFS_IN_CHILDREN``: This instruction offers permission of running DFS to the applied operation.
 By default, the permission is absent.
-Once this instruction is applied, it is transitive to all its children.

 ::